fzimmermann89/run-notebook/README.md

 ```

 ## Parameters
+- `outputpath`: path in which the subdirectory nb-runner.out will be created. defaults to workspace.
 - `notebook`: notebook file path to parameterize and execute
 - `params`: params file path to injects as parameters for `notebook`
 - `isReport`: If True, will hide inputs in notebook